brianlong/api.messagelab.net/README.md

 ==========
 Before exchanging messages, two Users will need to exchange Post Keys through a Handshake process.
 Anne will send a Handshake request to Bob's Address including a unique Post Key for Bob to use when he sends Messages to Anne's Address.
 Bob will then respond to Anne including a unique Post Key for Anne to use when she sends Messages to Bob.
 The two Post Keys will be unique and exclusive to each pair of User Addresses.
 In the event that a Post Key is compromised, Anne and Bob can simply repeat the Handshake process and replace the old Post Keys with new.

 After the Handshake, Anne and Bob will be able to exchange messages.
-They can also use their Post Key request the other's signature to receive updated contact information.
+They can also use their Post Key to request the other's signature to receive updated contact information.

 Any messages that do not include the correct Post Key will be rejected by the User's Server.
 This should prevent junk messages from ever being a problem.